 Cold water immersion results in the lowest morbidity and mortality rates and is the treatment of choice when available.
 Large cooling tanks are often used at outdoor activities such as football practices and endurance races.
 In more remote areas, patients may be immersed in a cool pond or stream.
 Immersion can be used in an emergency department if suitable equipment is available and the patient is stable enough (eg, no need for endotracheal intubation, absence of seizures).
 The rate of heat loss during cooling may be decreased by vasoconstriction and shivering; shivering can be decreased by giving a benzodiazepine (eg, diazepam 5 mg or lorazepam 2 to 4 mg IV, with additional doses as needed) or chlorpromazine 25 to 50 mg IV.

 Necessary resuscitation should proceed while cooling is done.
 Endotracheal intubation and mechanical ventilation (sometimes with paralysis) may be needed to prevent aspiration in obtunded patients, who commonly develop vomiting and seizures.
-Supplemental O2 is given because heatstroke increases metabolic demand.
-The patient is admitted to an ICU, and IV hydration with 0.9% saline solution is begun as in heat exhaustion (see Heat Exhaustion : Treatment).
+Supplemental oxygen is given because heatstroke increases metabolic demand.
+The patient is admitted to an intensive care unit (ICU), and IV hydration with 0.9% saline solution is begun as in heat exhaustion (see Heat Exhaustion: Treatment).
 Theoretically, giving 1 to 2 L of IV 0.9% saline cooled to 4° C, as used in protocols to induce hypothermia after cardiac arrest, may also help decrease core temperature.
 Fluid deficits range from minimal (eg, 1 to 2 L) to severe dehydration.
-IV fluids should be given as boluses, assessing responses and the need for additional boluses by monitoring BP, urine output, and central venous pressures.
+IV fluids should be given as boluses, assessing responses and the need for additional boluses by monitoring blood pressure, urine output, and central venous pressures.
 Excessive amounts of IV fluids, particularly if patients develop heatstroke-induced acute kidney injury, can cause acute pulmonary edema.

-Organ dysfunction and rhabdomyolysis are treated (see elsewhere in The Manual).
+Organ dysfunction and rhabdomyolysis are treated.
 An injectable benzodiazepine (eg, lorazepam, diazepam) may be used aggressively to prevent agitation and to treat seizures (which increase heat production).

 If the diagnosis of heatstroke is not obvious in febrile, obtunded patients, consider a wide variety of other disorders, such as infection, intoxication, thyroid storm, stroke, seizures (interictal), neuroleptic malignant syndrome, and serotonin syndrome.